Think about the last time you ordered something expensive online.

 - Delivery tracking through a web-based tracking link

-Traditional paper POD is very limited in terms of how much information you can collect, but with ePOD, the possibilities are almost limitless.
+Traditional paper POD is limited in terms of how much information you can collect, but with ePOD, the possibilities are almost limitless.

 This data will give your business a much more holistic overview of what goes on in the field versus paper documents alone.